jasonkim7288/rails_tutor_booking/README.md

 - As a user, I want to see a summary of tutoring information on the list, so I can check which tutor session suits me or edit my tutor session.
 - As a user, I want to see detailed information about each tutor session, so I can decide if I am going to attend it, or I can edit the tutoring information if I own it.
 - As a user, I want to search for tutor sessions by keyword, place, or category, so I can filter the tutor session that I would like to attend.
-- As a user, I want to comment for each tutor session, so I can ask or answer some questions about this tutor session.
+- As a user, I want to comment on each tutor session, so I can ask or answer some questions about this tutor session.
 ## Tutors
 - As a tutor, I want to create a tutor session, so I can organise the tutor session.
 - As a tutor, I want to edit the tutor session I made, so I can let the students know if there are some changes to the tutor.